Yes, America's Anchorman is away and this is your official EIB Anchor Baby clinging on before the wall along the northern border is built.

 He interviews himself for a full five pages.

-I haven't seen anything like it.
+I haven't seen anything like that.

 I think they do it with CGI.